 Typically, these feelings ease up with time.
 But sometimes, they linger too long and you get stuck in a cycle of emotions that makes it harder to manage the condition.
 To work through this early storm, you can:

 Learn as much as possible.
 Information is power.
 Understanding your condition and how to manage it will let you see solutions where you first saw concern or confusion.
+Ask questions about anything that you don’t understand.
+See if there are diabetes education classes nearby.

 Make a plan.
 Set goals for things like healthy eating, exercise, and learning.
 A good plan puts you back in control.
 Break the work into smaller pieces to make it less overwhelming.